 What causes the most common knee injury in dogs?
 Several factors leave a dog at risk for a CCL injury.

 Breed: CCL disease can affect dogs of all sizes, breeds, and ages.
 However, certain breeds are known to have an increased chance of a CCL rupture.
 They are Labrador & Chesapeake Bay Retrievers, Rottweilers, Newfoundlands, Saint Bernards, Staffordshire Terriers, Mastiffs, and Akitas.
+There are tools that offer outpatient virtual vet services, and pet owners can seek help from these for a prognosis.
 Large breed dogs and mixes are more prone to CCL injuries than smaller breeds & mixes are.

 Ligament Aging: As a dog ages so does his or her body.
 Decreasing cell density and loss of collagen is a regular part of aging, and over time the ligament weakens leaving the dog susceptible to a CCL rupture.